 Say you have a $300,000 mortgage with a 4 percent interest rate.
 The total cost over 30 years comes out to $515,609.
 Now consider that same mortgage with a 4.25 percent interest rate.
 Now you’re looking at $531,295 over 30 years.
 That extra 0.25 percent just cost you $15,686.
 So it’s important to take time to shop around and make sure you’re getting the best possible rate.

-Check with multiple lenders to see what kind of rates they’ll offer you before you commit to one company.
+Check with multiple mortgage lenders to see what kind of rates they’ll offer you before you commit to one company.
 You’re going to have your home loan for a long time, so you want to make sure you’re choosing the right lender — one that not only offers affordable rates, but also has great customer service, and is flexible enough to work with you should a financial crisis arise down the road.

 Due to Caliber’s unfortunate lack of transparency, the only way to get any information about its interest rates or costs is to speak to a representative directly.
 This means you could end up waiting a while to hear back from them.
 Filling out the online application or having your personal information at the ready if you’re getting a quote by phone can speed up the process.

 - Quicken Loans: Quicken Loans stands out as one of the most transparent companies in the industry, and it doesn’t take long to get pre-approved.
-It offers fixed- and adjustable-rate conventional mortgages, as well as FHA, VA, and Jumbo loans.
+It offers fixed- and adjustable-rate conventional mortgages, as well as FHA loans, VA, and Jumbo loans.
 Its interest rates, which are listed clearly on its website, are pretty reasonable.
 It’ll even send updates by email or text to let you know exactly when they change.
 Its online resources are useful for understanding the different types of home loans and which is best for your situation.

 - Alliant Credit Union: Alliant Credit Union provides home loans in addition to its other banking services.
 Choose between a 15- or 30-year fixed term or an adjustable rate mortgage with a 3-, 5-, 7- or 10-year initial term.
 There’s no application fee and you can pay as little as 3 percent down, though you’ll save more in the long term if you have a bigger down payment.
 Current interest rates are clearly listed on Alliant’s website, but if you’d like a more accurate estimate, you can fill out a custom quote and receive personalized estimates instantly.